Customer Service: Code of Practice and Role Development

 In fact these days time pressures and the 'hassle factor' combine to create huge inertia in people's decision-making, which means although they might complain more, they have less inclination to actually change suppliers because of the time and inconvenience of doing so.
 There are arguably some exceptions in fast-changing sectors, but largely inertia tends to make it more likely for customers to stay than go.

-Consequently most people prefer not to change suppliers - they have better things to do with their time - which means that retaining customers should actually be easy - if only organizations would attend to the basic customer service principles and keep customers happy.
+Consequently most people prefer not to change suppliers - they have better things to do with their time - which means that retaining customers should actually be easy - if only organisations would attend to the basic customer service principles and keep customers happy.
 In short, customers largely don't usually leave unless they are upset enough to do so.

 Contrast the cost of achieving happy customers - virtually zero aside from normal customer service and operating overheads required to run a business - with the costs of marketing, advertising, selling, sales training, sales management, credit-control and account set-up, that necessarily arise in the acquisition of new customers.